Table 1 indicates the completed application forms and their attached documents which are required for Group A and for Group B applicants.

 A NOTE ABOUT APPLICATION DOCUMENTS AND DEADLINES

-During 2017, some applicants did not receive a CEF scholarship due to lack of funding to cover the sharp increase in application volume that CEF received.
+During previous years, some applicants did not receive a CEF scholarship due to lack of funding to cover the sharp increase in application volume that CEF received.
 Because of this funding shortfall, CEF has focused on the quality of the application documents as well as their submittal deadlines.
-For instance, if it is apparent that application documents have been filled out by someone other than the applicant, then that document will most likely be rejected and a scholarship will not be awarded.
+For instance, if it is apparent that application documents have been filled out by someone other than the applicant, then that document will be rejected and a scholarship will not be awarded.
 Accordingly, if a deadline has been missed, then that applicant will not be awarded a scholarship for that year.

 CEF has undertaken these actions because we feel it is part of our mission to partner with parents/guardians to help develop responsible young adults who are prepared to meet life’s demands.

-At the same time, CEF strives to be fair about the administration of the above mentioned guidelines.
+At the same time, CEF strives to be fair about the administration of the above-mentioned guidelines.
 If school closure or any other unforeseen emergency prohibits the prompt delivery of an application document(s), then allowances will be made at the discretion of CEF.

 It is important to note that the CEF software will not allow the digital transfer of data entered on the application documents.
-These forms must either be copied and filled out manually, or filled out on-line, copied, and sent to CEF via USPS or hand-delivered to the School District office by the submittal date.
+These forms must either be copied and filled out manually, or filled out on-line, copied, and sent to CEF via USPS or hand-delivered to the School District office by the submittal deadline.